 The 2016 Plan provides that our officers, employees, non-employee directors, and some consultants and independent advisors will be eligible to receive awards under the 2016 Plan.
+However, if this proposal is not approved by our stockholders, then no awards in excess of the existing 5,650,000 shares authorized for issuance under the 2016 Plan will be made under the 2016 Plan unless stockholder approval is otherwise obtained.

 As discussed above, we may be eligible in some circumstances to receive a tax deduction for some executive compensation resulting from awards under the 2016 Plan that would otherwise be disallowed under Section 162(m).